miker704/deploying_to_render/README.md

 Note indention matters in .yaml files !

-Do not remove the old data base connection code incase you need to deploy to a different platform in the future you may need to use the old code instead.
+Do not remove the old data base connection code incase you need to deploy to a different platform in the future, you may need to use the old code instead.

 5).
 Change code in config/puma.rb